 To get rid of such issues, collimated (also called “telecentric”) illuminators can be interfaced to telecentric lenses, taking care of matching the lens aperture and FOV with the collimated source divergence.
 With this option, all the light coming out of the illuminator is collected by the lens and delivered onto the detector, allowing extremely high signal-to-noise ratios and incredibly low exposure times.
 On the other hand, only “expected” rays come into the imaging lens so that no problems occur at the borders.

 Collimated (telecentric) illumination projects only the expected rays into the imaging system.

 Standard telecentric lenses accept ray cones whose axis is parallel to the main optical axis; if the lens is only telecentric in object space, ray cones passing through the optical system reach the detector from different angles depending upon the field position.
 Moreover the optical wavefront is completely asymmetric since incoming telecentric rays become non-telecentric in image space.
-As a consequence, the spots generated by ray cones on the detector plane change in shape and dimension from point to point in image space (the point-spread function becomes non-symmetrical and a small circular spot grows larger and turns elliptical as you move from the image center towards the borders).
+As a consequence, the spots generated by ray cones on the detector plane change in shape and dimension from point to point in image space (the point-spread function becomes non-symmetrical and a small circular spot grows larger and turns elliptical as you move from the image centre towards the borders).
 Even worse, when the object is displaced, rays coming from a certain field point generate a spot that moves back and forth over the image plane, thus causing a significant change in magnification.
 For this reason non bi-telecentric lenses show a lower magnification constancy although their telecentricity might be very good if measured only in the object space.